+SkyBus

-SkyBus (Melbourne Airport - City)
+Melbourne Airport - City, St Kilda and Frankston

-The SkyBus express service runs between Melbourne Airport (Tullamarine) and Southern Cross Station 24 hours a day, seven days a week with day departures every 10 minutes, and takes approximately 20 minutes to get from the Airport to the City.
+SkyBus express service operates between Melbourne Airport (Tullamarine) and Southern Cross Station, 24 hours a day, seven days a week with day departures every 10 minutes, and takes approximately 20 minutes to get from the Airport to the City.

-SkyBus stops at Melbourne Airport at the Qantas and Jetstar domestic terminal and the Virgin and international airlines terminal, and at Southern Cross Station in the City.
-The SkyBus Hotel Transfer Service can transfer customers between Southern Cross Station and select City accommodation in minibuses at no extra charge.
+The SkyBus Hotel Transfer Service can transfer customers between Southern Cross Station and selected city accommodation at no extra charge.

-SkyBus tickets are available from the driver, at SkyBus ticket booths at Southern Cross Station and Melbourne Airport terminals.
-Tickets can be purchased online at skybus.com.au.
+SkyBus tickets can be purchased online at skybus.com.au and at SkyBus ticket booths at Southern Cross Station and Melbourne Airport terminals.

+SkyBus also operates services to St Kilda and Frankston.

 V/Line tickets, myki, free travel passes and concessions are not accepted by SkyBus.

-For more information, phone (03) 9335 2811 or visit skybus.com.au.
+For more information, phone 1300 759 287 or visit skybus.com.au